 - 2 pieces rebar at least 2 feet long

 - heavy-duty nylon thread to secure the arch

-The cost to make the arch will depend on the size you choose, but here’s a rough estimate for the 20-foot arch: (of course, these prices were from July 2018 at Home Depot, so they may vary a bit due to season and location).
+The cost to make the a balloon arch will depend on the size you choose, but here’s a rough estimate for the 20-foot arch: (of course, these prices were from July 2018 at Home Depot, so they may vary a bit due to season, year, and location).
 If you choose to make a 30-foot arch or bigger, you’ll just have an extra cost of balloons, coupling and PVC pipe.

 - 2,10- foot PVC Pipe = $5.42 ($2.71 each)

 - 1, 3/4″ coupling = $.59

 - 2, 24″ rebar= $5.20